dcos/dcos-docs/1.9/administration/installing/high-availability-setup.md

 #### Recommendations

 - Quorum size and placement of masters should tolerate zone failure.
-For example, for a quorum size of 2, place each of the 3 masters in a separate zone.
+For example, for a quorum size of two, place each of the three masters in a separate zone.
+Do not place a quorum of masters into a single zone.
 - Quorum size and placement of masters should tolerate zone failure for DC/OS service schedulers.
 This can be achieved using constraints.
 - For ease of failover of apps between zones, ensure that either apps do not depend on zone level resources or that those resources are properly replicated and migrated on failover.